 I do have a few problems with the glass mouthpiece though.
 It doesn’t secure to anything other than sliding into the ceramic heating chamber.
 If the unit were to fall over or get knocked off a desk, the glass mouthpiece is the first thing to break.
 The mouthpiece is pretty cheap to replace but it’s more of a hassle replacing it, not the actually cost of the glass tube.
 I try to be pretty careful with the glass stems, but I have broken two over the three or so years of use.

 Up until recently the Solo was only able to be used if the unit was charged.
 However, the newer units can be charged while using it simultaneously which really sets this portable vaporizer apart from the rest of the market for home use.

-Overall, even in 2016 this is still one of the best portable vaporizers to use at home with the “option” to take it on the go.
-If you are interested in buying a Solo, Click Here for the authorized dealer I buy my vapes from, and don’t forget to use coupon code ‘SOLO’ to get the discount.
+Overall, even today, the Arizer Solo is still one of the best portable vaporizers to use at home with the “option” to take it on the go.
+If you are interested in buying the Solo, click Here for the authorized dealer I buy my vapes from.

 Hey guys buzz here with vaporizerwizard.com.
 Today I will be going over the solo portable vaporizer by Arizer.
 The price for this vape at the time of this video is $224, you can click the link below to get the current price on this unit.